UWCNuclear/RootEffi/README.md

     git clone https://github.com/UWCNuclear/RootEffi.git

+# Using RootEffi

+To use RootEffi, you need the area (number of counts) of the most intense peaks from your calibration source(s), and the uncertainty on the area of those peaks.

+For an absolute efficiency calibration, you will also need the original activity of the calibration source(s), the date of the calibration run(s), and the length of calibration run(s) (in seconds).

+Then, you have to edit these values in RootEffi.C.

 To edit the RootEffi script, go to your RootEffi directory (cd RootEffi) and paste:

     gedit RootEffi.C &